learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 [pushing-with-git]:
   https://github.com/learn-co-curriculum/phase-0-git-pushing-code

-:bulb: **NEW:** You will use git commands to commit and push your code up to GitHub.
+:heavy_exclamation_mark: **NEW:** You will use git commands to commit and push your code up to GitHub.

 These commands should be run in the terminal within the directory with changes to push.
 For example with this assignment, you should be running the commands